-The NHS clinical commissioning group is principally a domestic organisation with the great majority of transactions, assets and liabilities being in the UK and sterling based.
-The NHS clinical commissioning group has no overseas operations.
+The NHS clinical commissioning group is principally a domestic organisation with the great majority of transactions, assets and ilabilities being in the UK and sterling based.
 The NHS clinical commissioning group and therefore has low exposure to currency rate fluctuations.